Interchange fees explained

 How interchange works

-The acquirer will process the transaction.
+The acquirer processes the transaction.

-How are interchange fees calculated?
+How are interchange fees determined?

 Card-present (CP) versus card-not-present (CNP)

-Merchant category code (MCC)
+Merchant Category Code (MCC)

-The type of card
+Place of card issuance

 Security